 I took the elevator up to our apartment and was surprised to find that the door was chained from the inside.
 I rang the bell over and over and over and got no response.
 I instantly knew what was behind that door, but I just assumed that my mother would be alone, dead, not at peace, but a tortured soul to the end.

 I went to see if her car was in the garage.
 It was in it’s assigned spot, a Nissan Pulsar, the doors unlocked.
-Propped up on the stickshift, there was a review from what is now New York magazine (formerly, Cue)of the play ‘Night Mother.
-The roles are reversed but here is the premise, lifted from the Wikipedia description:
+Propped up on the stickshift, there was a review from New York magazine of the play ‘Night Mother.
+The mother/daughter roles are reversed but here is the premise, lifted from the Wikipedia description:

 The play opens with Jessie calmly telling Mama that by morning she’ll be dead, as she plans to commit suicide that very evening (she makes this revelation all while nonchalantly organizing household items and preparing to do her mother’s nails).
 The subsequent dialogue between Jessie and Mama slowly reveals her reasons for her decision, her life with Mama, and how thoroughly she has planned her own death, culminating in a disturbing – yet unavoidable – climax.

 There is NO way my mother would have planted a clue like that.
 I had no doubt in my mind.
 It wasn’t her style, and quite frankly, she wasn’t all that interested in reviews of the arts and wouldn’t have come across this.
 So, at that point, I knew she wasn’t alone.